UnixJunkie/Durandal/README.txt

 Output format (cluster listings):
 =================================

 Use the -v option to get easily readable cluster listings.
-Then, the output looks like this:
+Then, the output will look like this:
----

 pole position centers(5):
 ./pdbs/02.pdb
 ./pdbs/03.pdb